Store Swiftlet

 </swiftlet>

-Enable Force Sync for Maximum Durability
+Enabling Force Sync on Transaction Log for Maximum Durability

 <swiftlet name="sys$store">